Points the exact location of an incident within seconds of occurring

 How Does Situational Awareness Work?

-The road is continually monitored and the control room is made aware of incidents in as little as 10 seconds.
+The road is continually monitored 24 hours a day.
+The control room is made aware of incidents in as little as 10 seconds.

 During an incident

-Real-time visibility and location of debris, vehicles and people are passed to the control room to coordinate emergency response.
+Real-time visibility and location of vehicles and people.
+This enables the control room to coordinate emergency response.

 Post event analysis